-Classification General Description Location Criteria/ Service Area Size Criteria Mini-Park Used to address limited, isolated or unique recreational needs.
-Less than a 1⁄4 mile distance in residential setting.
-Between 2500 sq. ft. and one acre in size.
+Classification General Description Location Criteria/ Service Area Size Criteria Mini-Park , I Between 2500 sq. ft. and one acre in size.
 Neighborhood Park Basic unit of the park system and serves as the recreational and social focus of the neighborhood.
-Focus is on informal active and passive recreation. / 4 to / 2 mile distance and uninterrupted by non-residential roads and other physical barriers.
+Focus is on informal active and passive recreation.
+1 ⁄4 to 1 ⁄2 mile distance and uninterrupted by non-residential roads and other physical barriers.
 5 acres is considered minimum size.
 5 to 10 acres is optimal.
-School Park Depending on circumstances, combining parks with school sites can fulfill the space requirements for other classes of parks, such as neighborhood, community, sports complex, and special use.
+School-Park Depending on circumstances, combining parks with school sites can fulfill the space requirements for other classes of parks, such as neighborhood, community, sports complex, and special use.
 Determined by location of school district property.
 Variable - depends on function.
-Community Park Serves broader purpose than neighborhood park.
-Focus is on meeting community-based recreation needs, as well as preserving unique landscapes and open spaces.
-Determined by the quality and suitability of the site.
-Usually serves two or more neighborhood and 1⁄2 to 3 mile distance.
+Community Park Determined by the quality and suitability of the site.
+Usually serves two or more neighborhood and 1 / 2 to 3 mile distance.
 As needed to accommodate desired uses.
 Usually between 30 and 50 acres.
 Large Urban Park Serve a broader purpose than community parks and are used when community and neighborhood parks are not adequate to serve the needs of the community.
-Focus is on meeting community- based recreational needs, as well as preserving unique landscapes and open spaces.
-Determined by the quality and suitability of the site.
-Usually serves the entire community.
-As needed to accommodate desired uses.
+Focus is on meeting community-based recreational needs, as well as preserving unique landscapes and open spaces. suitability of the site.
+Usually As needed to accommodate desired uses.
 Usually a minimum of 50 acres, with 75 or more acres being optimal.
 Natural Resource Areas Lands set aside for preservation of significant natural resources, remnant landscapes, open space, and visual aesthetics/buffering.
 Resource availability and opportunity.
 Variable.
 Greenways Effectively tie park system components together to form a continuous park environment.
 Resource availability and opportunity.
 Variable.
 Sports Complex Consolidates heavily programmed athletic fields and associated facilities to larger and fewer sites strategically located throughout the community.
-Strategically located community- wide facilities.
 Determined by projected demand.
 Usually a minimum of 25 acres, with 40 to 80 acres being optimal.
 Special Use Covers a broad range of parks and recreation facilities oriented toward single-purpose use.
 Variable - dependent on specific use.
 Variable.
 Private Park/ Recreation Facility Parks and recreation facilities that are privately owned yet contribute to the public park and recreation system.
 Variable - dependent on specific use.
 Variable.